-This booklet is printed on Satin matt paper which is certified to the Forest Stewardship Council® (FSC®) standard as an FSC Mix paper from well managed forests and other responsible sources.
+This booklet is printed on Satin matt paper which is certified by the Forest Stewardship Council® (FSC®) as an FSC Mix paper from well managed forests and other responsible sources.

-on renewable resources including wood resin (rosin, colophony), and vegetable oils, linseed oil and soybean oil and the printing company is FSC certified.
+We print using BIO-inks that contain materials that are based on renewable resources including wood resin (rosin, colophony), and vegetable oils, linseed oil and soybean oil and the printing company is FSC certified.